- Car Rentals

 The temple is an architectural marvel that has been built using beautiful white marbles.
 Hutheesing Jain Temple is a double storied construction which houses the marble idol of Lord Dharmnath, the 15th Tirthankara.
 The main shrine lies on the east and the temple is covered .....

-At a distance of 12 km from Ahmedabad Junction, Auto World Vintage Car Museum is a museum situated at Dastan Estate in Kathwada area of Ahmedabad of Gujarat.
-It is one of the best vintage car museums in Gujarat and among the best Ahmedabad Tourist Places.
+At a distance of 12 km from Ahmedabad Junction, Auto World Vintage Car Museum is a museum situated at Dastan Estate in the Kathwada area of Ahmedabad in Gujarat.
+It is one of the best vintage car museums in Gujarat and among the must-visit places as part of Ahmedabad packages.

-The Museum houses some finest cars like Bentley, Rolls Royce, Jaguar, Maybach, Cadillacs, Austin, Chrysler, Lincoln, Fords and many other varieties from the classic collections of USA and Europe.
-Most of the cars are built by renowned coach builders like Hooper, Barker, Gurney-Nutting, Fleetwood, Labaron etc. They are all hand built to individual specifications of the buyer.
-There are also .....
+The Museum houses some finest cars like Bentley, Rolls Royce, Jaguar, Maybach, Cadillacs, Austin, Chrysler, Lincoln, Fords, and many other varieties from the classic .....

 At a distance of 3 km from Ahmedabad Junction, Sidi Sayed Mosque is an old mosque situated near Lal Darwaza in Ahmedabad city of Gujarat.
 Popularly known as Sidi Saiyyed ni Jali, it is one of the well-known mosques in Ahmedabad and among the best places to visit in Ahmedabad.